pahud/kubectl-in-lambda/README.md

 # kubectl-in-lambda

-This is CDK sample to deploy Amazon EKS cluster and a separate lambda function to execute `kubectl` command in Lambda against the cluster.
+AWS CDK sample to deploy Amazon EKS cluster and a separate lambda function to execute `kubectl` command within Lambda against the cluster.

 ## HOWTO